donnysait88/docker-challenge-template/README.md

 ### Objective

-This guide aims to teach you how to leverage Docker to deploy and serve static websites.
-By the end, you'll be able to containerize your website and run it in a consistent environment, regardless of the underlying machine.
+This guide aims to teach how to leverage Docker to deploy and serve static websites.
+By the end, we'll be able to containerize our website and run it in a consistent environment, regardless of the underlying machine.

 ### Learning Experience

 This learning experience will involve a hands-on approach.
 We'll cover the following:

-- Docker Fundamentals: We'll introduce you to core Docker concepts like images, containers, and registries.
+- Docker Fundamentals: We'll introduce to core Docker concepts like images, containers, and registries.
 - Choosing a Web Server: We'll explore popular lightweight web servers like Nginx or BusyBox httpd suitable for serving static content within Docker containers.
-- Building a Dockerfile: You'll learn how to create a Dockerfile, a text file that instructs Docker on how to build a container image containing your website's files and the chosen web server.
+- Building a Dockerfile: we'll learn how to create a Dockerfile, a text file that instructs Docker on how to build a container image containing our website's files and the chosen web server.
-- Running the Container: We'll guide you through building and running your containerized website, allowing you to access it locally through your browser.
+- Running the Container: We'll guide through building and running the containerized website, allowing to access it locally through the browser.

 ### Learning Outcome

-Upon completing this guide, you'll be able to:
+Upon completing this guide, we'll be able to:

 - Explain the benefits of using Docker for serving static websites.
-- Build a Docker image for your static website using a lightweight web server.
+- Build a Docker image for static website using a lightweight web server.
-- Run your containerized website and access it locally.
+- Run containerized website and access it locally.
-- Gain a foundation for deploying your website to a cloud platform using Docker containers.
+- Gain a foundation for deploying website to a cloud platform using Docker containers.

 ## Challenge 2: Creating a dynamic application